-Did you ever wonder where your ancestors actually came from or how they traveled?
-You can now find out more about you and your ancestors through sophisticated genealogical DNA testing.
+Did you ever wonder where your ancestors came from or how they traveled?
+You can learn more about you and your ancestors through sophisticated genealogical DNA testing.

-To know understand what genealogical DNA tests to buy you need to first undersand DNA and how DNA can help you in your search for your ancestors.
+To know understand what genealogical DNA tests to buy you need to first understand DNA and how DNA can help you in your search for your ancestors.

 What is DNA?

-In humans, children inherited their DNA from their parents.
-This is why children will share traits with their parents as skin, hair, and eye color.
+In humans, children inherit their DNA from their parents.
+This is why children will share skin, hair, and eye color traits with their parents.
 A person’s DNA is a combination of DNA from both of their parents and their parent’s ancestors.

-No matter how much we may want to change our genetic make-up it is is something we cannot change.
-This is because our DNA genetic make-up is unique to each of us.
+No matter how much we may want to change our genetic makeup, it is something we cannot change.
+This is because our DNA genetic makeup is unique to each of us.

 How Does DNA for Genealogy Work?

 Genealogy genetic ancestry tests are very useful in finding out your ethnic heritage.
 This is because most genetic genealogy ancestry tests will pull from a chunk of DNA to compare results.
 They will compare the DNA from around the world to give you the most closely related ethnicity match.
-This also mean that those companies that have the largest database will give you the best DNA ethnicity results.
+This also means that companies with the largest database will give you the best DNA ethnicity results.

-In a real sense, each of us is made up of the total DNA of not just our own parents but also their parents, and our great grandparents, etc. The chain of this DNA goes all the way back.
+In a real sense, each of us is made up of the total DNA of not just our parents but also their parents, our great-grandparents, etc. The chain of this DNA goes back.
 And where our ancestors lived during their lifetime will show on the DNA we have in our very own DNA.
-We have a part of all our ancestor’s DNA running through our bodies.
+We have part of our ancestors’ DNA running through our bodies.

-What is Y-DNA, Mitochondrial DNA, and Autosomal DNA?
+What are Y-DNA, Mitochondrial DNA, and Autosomal DNA?

 In DNA testing for ethnicity and genealogy, you will hear that there are different kinds of DNA testing.
-The different kinds of DNA tests such as Y-DNA, mitochondrial and autosomal DNA testing.
+The different kinds of DNA tests include Y-DNA, mitochondrial, and autosomal DNA testing.

 A Y-DNA test is a Y chromosome DNA test.
-This is a genealogical test that explores a man’s patrilineal or his direct father’s line of ancestry.
+This genealogical test explores a man’s patrilineal or his direct father’s line of ancestry.
 This DNA testing is only for men.
-But the advantage is that men can find their MRCA which is also known as the most recent common ancestor.
+But the advantage is that men can find their MRCA, also known as the most recent common ancestor.
 It also uncovers your male haplogroups.

 Mitochondrial DNA Test

 A mitochondrial DNA test (mtDNA) test will trace a person’s matrilineal or the line of their mother.
-Since this DNA test is a DNA that will pass from the mother to the children it is a test that can be taken by both men and women.
+Since this DNA test is a DNA that will pass from the mother to the children, it is a test that both men and women can take.
 This DNA test will reveal the female haplogroups.

 Autosomal DNA Test

-Autosomal DNA tests trace an individuals autosomal chromosomes.
-The autosomal DNA chromosomes is the DNA that a person shares with everyone to whom they are related both maternally and paternally, either directly or indirectly.
+Autosomal DNA tests trace an individual’s autosomal chromosomes.
+The autosomal DNA chromosome is the DNA that a person shares with everyone to whom they are related both maternally and paternally, either directly or indirectly.

 Autosomal DNA genealogy tests are the most popular and most widely used DNA tests for genealogy.
-The reason is because this test is for everyone you are related to both maternally or paternally you can usually obtain the most data from the autosomal test.
+The reason is that this test is for everyone you are related to, both maternally or paternally; you can usually obtain the most data from the autosomal test.

-What Do Will My DNA Genealogy Test Results tell Me?
+What Will My DNA Genealogy Test Results tell Me?

-Your DNA genealogy results will genereally include the following:
+Your DNA genealogy results will generally include the following:

-- Genetic ethnicity estimates – The DNA genealogy test results will give an estimate about your ethnicity.
-It may for example tell you that are 49% English and 51% Scandinavian.
+- Genetic ethnicity estimates – The DNA genealogy test results will estimate your ethnicity.
+It may, for example, tell you that is 49% English and 51% Scandinavian.

-- Potential DNA Genetic matches – If you choose to see your matches your DNA Genealogy test can show you potential DNA matches.
-This is where things can get really interesting for DNA Genealogical research.
+- Potential DNA Genetic matches – If you choose to see your matches, your DNA Genealogy test can show you potential DNA matches.
+This is where things can get interesting for DNA Genealogical research.
 You can start to find some 1st, 2nd, 3rd, 4th and 5th cousins you did not know about.
-You can also find this for those people who have taken the same kind of DNA test that you did and also agreed to allow others to view their DNA matches.
+You can also find this for those who have taken the same DNA test you did and agreed to allow others to view their DNA matches.

 Why Do Some Siblings Have Different DNA Results?

-This is called recombinations.
-This means that siblings on an average share of about 50% of the same DNA.
-Biological siblings may have the same family tree, their genetic code may be different in certain areas on a DNA test.
+This is called recombination.
+This means that siblings, on average, share of about 50% of the same DNA.
+Biological siblings may have the same family tree, but their genetic code may differ in certain areas on a DNA test.
 This can even be true of fraternal twins.

 How Accurate Is DNA Testing For Learning Your Ancestry?